Where to Stay in Athens - A Local’s Guide

 Connect with our Greece-based travel experts for insider advice, local tips, and help planning a better trip!

-With bohemian vibes and a mix of local hipsters, young families, and tourists, either of Koukaki or Petralona make a good choice for travelers who want to be in the middle of it all with lots of options for dining, laidback nightlife, and shopping.
+With bohemian vibes and a mix of local hipsters, young families, and tourists, Koukaki makes an excellent choice for travelers who want to be centrally located but not in a strictly tourist area, and have lots of options for dining, laidback nightlife, and shopping right at their doorstep.

 Where to stay